 What is different about this station is the studio building.
-It is located in it’s original place on Curran Highway on the south side of North Adams.
-The studio is a late Art deco design, complete with small glass atrium in the lobby.
+It is located in its original place on Curran Highway on the south side of North Adams.
+The studio is a late Art Deco design, complete with a small glass atrium in the lobby.
 Like many older radio stations, this installation was built on a raised floor.
 The walls and doors are all well constructed for maximum sound attenuation.
-The doors are large, heavy and solid wood.
+The doors are large, heavy, and solid wood.

 Inside, the original studios are laid out with a control room, a broadcast studio and a live performance room.
 At one time, the live performance room had a grand piano.
 Several times per week, live music shows were broadcast on the station.
-There was a large news room, a big corner office for the General Manager and sales managers.
+There was a large newsroom, and a big corner office for the General Manager and sales managers.

-At the time that WMNB was signed on, the Adams/North Adams Massachusetts area was in the heart of the north east manufacturing belt.
-Sprauge had a capacitor plant in Adams, GE was making plastics in Pittsfield, There where many textile mills still in operation and so on.
+At the time that WMNB was signed on, the Adams/North Adams Massachusetts area was in the heart of the northeast manufacturing belt.
+Sprauge had a capacitor plant in Adams, GE was making plastics in Pittsfield, There were many textile mills still in operation and so on.
 The population was predominantly working middle class.

 Obviously, the console has been changed since those days.
 The current console is a Audio Arts R-60.
 This serves as the control room for WNAW and WUPE-FM.
 The programming for WUPE-FM comes from Pittsfield on a T-1 line.
 From here, it is relayed to the transmitter site on a 950 MHz STL.
 WNAW transmitter is located about 2/10 of a mile south of the studio building on Curran Highway.
 It consists of a skirted self supporting tower with a Gates 1 solid state transmitter.